 Hello and welcome to my website.

-I’m a writer, primarily a columnist for The Guardian, but a few other, choice, publications as well.
+I’m a writer, primarily a columnist for The Guardian.

 This is where you’ll find an archive of my work.
-It’s not yet comprehensive, since I add pieces to it every day: plucked from deep within the belly of the back list of various publications, usually when I’m meant to be doing something else.
-Note that not all my most recent work is on here as I grant exclusive licenses to some newspapers for a period of time.
-This is why, for example, the Problem Solved section, is three months behind.
+It’s not yet comprehensive and my most recent work isn’t usually on here as I grant exclusive licenses to some newspapers for a period of time.

 I started off my journalism career* at the Observer, then I went to the Independent on Sunday via The Times and The Evening Standard.
 I was Contributing Editor of the Independent on Sunday for about five years, a title that anyone in journalism will know is a nebulous one.
 The title I was really after was Editor at Large, but they wouldn’t give it to me.